Snow cone

 A snow cone (or snow kone, sno kone, sno-kone, sno cone, or sno-cone) is a ground-up ice dessert commonly served in paper cones or foam cups.
-This is not to be confused with shaved ice which shaves a thin layer of ice off an ice block instead of grounding or crushing ice.
+This is not to be confused with shaved ice which shaves a thin layer of ice off an ice block instead of grinding or crushing ice.
 The dessert consists of ice grounds that are topped with flavored sugar syrup.

-Depending on the region of North America, the terms "snowball", “ice cone” and "snow cone" may refer to different things.
-Where the distinction is made, the former refers to a dessert made of finely ground ice ("like soft fresh snow"), while the latter contains ground-up ice that is coarser and more granular ("crunchy").
+Depending on the region of North America, the terms snowball, ice cone and snow cone may refer to different things.
+Where the distinction is made, snowball refers to a dessert made of finely ground ice ("like soft fresh snow"), while a snow cone contains ground-up ice that is coarser and more granular ("crunchy").